A Ginzburg-Landau model for the expansion of a dodecahedral viral capsid: Explicit form of the energy

 \begin{alg} In order to find a vector space basis of $K[\bfx ]^G_k$, apply the Reynolds operator to all monomials in $K[\bfx ]_k$.
 This yields a generating set of $K[\bfx ]_k^G$ as a vector space.
 By linear algebra, a basis can be extracted from it.

 To find a generating set for the full invariant ring, apply the previous step for $k = 1, 2, \dots, |G|$. \end{alg}

 This algorithm has been performed successfully using the computer algebra software SINGULAR \cite{rif12}.
 However, in the case where the order of $G$ is large and the representation of $G$ has a high degree, computations can be difficult, due to the high dimension of $K[\bfx ]_k$.
 One way to determine some invariant polynomials with quite efficient computations is to use the irreducible representations of the group, as we are now going to discuss.
+The result is by no means the most general invariant polynomial, but has the advantage of being amenable to further computations.

 Let $\rho : G \longrightarrow GL(V)$ be a representation of $V$, and let $\mathcal{A}$ be a basis of $V$, with $\text{dim}V = n$.
 Using Maschke's theorem, we know that there exist irreducible representations (defined over the algebraic closure of~$K$) $\rho_i : G \longrightarrow GL(V_i)$, $i=1 \ldots r$, with $V = V_1 \oplus \ldots \oplus V_r$, such that $\rho = \rho_1 \oplus \ldots \oplus \rho_r$.
 Given a basis $\mathcal{B}_i$ of $V_i$, we have